cscwcu/workshops/success-in-computer-science/extra_curricular_activities.md

 ## 6.2 Programming Competitions

 Programming competitions are a great way to test your skills and learn new things.
-WCU Computer Science students have participated in a number of local and national competitions, including....
+WCU Computer Science students have participated in a number of local and national competitions, including the (Consortium for Computing Sciences in Colleges: Southeastern) CCSC:SE competition.

 Reach out to Dr. Scott if you're interested in participating in a programming competition!